mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 #### How I've adapted Ryer's encoding helper pattern

-I like the helper method idea, but I think it's a little too abstract.
-How often do you rewrite your interface to use a different encoding scheme?
-Plus, you're leaking abstraction anyway because the client has to specify JSON tags in the struct even though they're not supposed to know anything about JSON.
+I like Ryer's helper method idea, but I think it pays too high a cost of abstraction without much benefit.
+How often do you rewrite your web app to use a different encoding scheme?

+Plus, you're leaking abstraction anyway because the route handler has to specify JSON tags in the struct even though they're not supposed to know anything about JSON.

+I also don't like writing error messages in JSON because most components in the Go HTTP stack fail with a plaintext error, so JSON errors mean the client has to look for an error as both well-formed JSON and as plaintext.
+It's easier to just always send error messages as plaintext.

-Instead, I just use a function called `respondJSON` like this:
+For successful JSON responses, I use a function called `respondJSON` like this:

 ```golang
 func respondJSON(w http.ResponseWriter, data interface{}) {